snazzyfox/spotify-player-overlay/README.md

 # Spotify Player Overlay

 A simple, client side only "now playing" card that you can use to display what you're playing in Spotify in OBS.

-If your music stops, you should be a
+The overlay automatically disappears when your music is paused or stopped.

 ## How to use